Our Terms & Conditions

 Fees are payable whether or not we act for you until the case is concluded and whether or not you are successful.
 If your instructions do not proceed to completion for any reason during the period in which we are instructed then we shall be entitled to charge for work done on the basis set out in these terms and conditions.

-Whilst we hope and expect we will not give you cause for complaint, should you be unhappy at any time with the service provided by this firm, then it would be appropriate for you to put your complaint in writing to Mr Berry.
-If you have any problem with the service we have provided for you then we will try to resolve any problem quickly and operate an internal complaints handling system to help us to resolve the problem between ourselves.
-If for any reason we are unable to resolve the problem between us then we are regulated by the Solicitors Regulation Authority which also provides a complaints and redress scheme.
+We endeavour to resolve any problem quickly and efficiently.
+We operate an internal complaints handling system to help us to resolve the problem together.
+If for any reason we are unable to resolve the problem between us, then we are regulated by the Solicitors Regulation Authority which also provides a complaints and redress scheme.